The Disability Confident Government scheme supports employers to make the most of the talents disabled people can bring to your workplace.

-Launched in May 2011 the Bristol Music Trust is a new and exciting independent charity with two distinct aims.
+Launched in May 2011 the Bristol Music Trust (BMT) is an exciting independent charity with two distinct aims.

 Bristol Music Trust’s vision is to put music at the heart of Bristol life, and to lead a strategic, holistic, citywide approach to promoting music so that it flourishes through performance, composition, participation and education.